 Our program of courses and seminars covers study design, protocol development, REDCap and health economics.View

 There are a number of internationally recognised resources developed to support research.View

 The MCATS Research JourneyView

-The Melbourne Clinical and Translational Sciences (MCATS) research platform seeks to facilitate and collaborate, with our partners to ensure resources are visible and mechanisms are in place for accessing the core research methods of Biostatistics, Health Economics or Health Informatics.
+The Melbourne Clinical and Translational Sciences (MCATS) research platform seeks to facilitate and collaborate to ensure resources are visible and mechanisms are in place for accessing the core research methods of Biostatistics, Health Economics or Health Informatics.
 These areas are a necessity for good research design and governance in order to generate research findings that lead to improved health care and informed health service reform.

 Biostatistics underpins the sound application of statistical methods in clinical research.View

 Economic evaluation is widely used to assess many new health care interventions and technologies.View